numberoverzero/bloop/docs/api/public.rst

         def dynamo_dump(self, value, *, context, **kwargs):
             return str(value[::-1])

-If a type's constructor doesn't have required args, a :class:`~bloop.Column` can use the class directly.
+If a type's constructor doesn't have required args, a :class:`~bloop.models.Column` can use the class directly.
 The column will create an instance of the type by calling the constructor without any args:

 .. code-block:: python

     class SomeModel(BaseModel):
         custom_hash_key = Column(ReversedString, hash_key=True)

-In rare cases, complex types may need to implement :func:`~_dump`, :func:`~_load`, or :func:`~_register`.
+In rare cases, complex types may need to implement :func:`~bloop.types.Type._dump`, :func:`~bloop.types.Type._load`, or :func:`~bloop.types.Type._register`.

 ----
 Type